semrush/intergalactic/website/docs/components/input-tags/input-tags.md

 If there is a tag in front of the cursor, when you press the delete key, the tag turns into plain text and you can edit and delete it.

 @## Long text in the tag

+> Note that this behavior is not recommended for fully accessible tag.
+The page content should be responsive and adaptable to small viewport widths, text magnification, and changes in text spacing.

 You can set the maximum width for a tag.
 This is optional, as it is not necessary in all cases of using the component.